-The heater cannot start if the outside temperature exceeds 15 °C. The heater's maximum running time is 50 minutes.
+The heater cannot start if the outside temperature exceeds 15 °C. At –5 °C or lower the maximum running time of the heater is 50 minutes.

 Do not use the fuel-driven heater indoors.
 Exhaust gases are secreted.

 When the fuel-driven auxiliary heater is active there may be smoke from the right-hand wheel housing, which is perfectly normal.

 Warning label on fuel filler flap.

 Fuel which spills out could be ignited.
 Switch off the fuel-driven auxiliary heater before starting to refuel.

 Check in the combined instrument panel that the heater is switched off.
 The heat symbol is shown when it is operating.

 Parking on a hill

 If the car is parked on a steep hill, the front of the car should point downhill to ensure that there is a supply of fuel to the fuel-driven heater.

 Battery and fuel